gyorilab/emmaa/doc/model_config.rst

 Model queries configuration
 ---------------------------
 Configuration for model queries.
-Similar to model test `statement_checking` format.
+Similar to the model test `statement_checking` format.
 Here in addition to `statement_checking` to configure the static path queries, it is also possible to add a similar configuration for `open_search` queries.
 Same as in test config, it is possible to set different